JackelinDePaz/unemployment/quizzes/quiz3.md

 ### Question A

-In the matching model, the labor supply is increasing in labor market tightness because
+Why is the labor supply increasing in labor market tightness in the matching model?

 1. A higher tightness makes it more expensive to hire producers.
 2. A higher tightness makes it cheaper to hire producers.